This website is sponsored by:

 On January 23, 2024, Plaintiffs filed a motion with the Court seeking preliminary approval of a settlement with Brown, Columbia, Duke, Emory, and Yale (the “Second Tranche Settlements”) collectively for $104.5 million.
 Together, the total settlement amount from the Chicago and Second Tranche Settlements is $118 million.

 For more information about the settlements, including how to complete a claim form if and when the settlements are approved, please visit financialaidantitrustsettlement.com.
-The press releases announcing the settlements can be found under the “Pressroom” tab.
+The press release announcing the settlement can be found here.

 Students or their parents who want more information are kindly requested to fill in the information below and then press “Submit,” and one of the attorneys responsible for the case will be in touch with you.
 Parents should fill out the name(s) and other requested information for their children: